 The site is located adjacent to US Highway 24 which is classified as a six (6) lane expressway.
-The proposed subdivision will not be impacted by noise generated from motor traffic in a manner which triggers mitigation.
+The proposed subdivision will not be impacted by noise generated from motor traffic.
 No specific sound mitigation is proposed or required adjacent to the expressway boundary to mitigate sound trespass and nuisance from highway operations.